Bonita Granville

-Bonita Gloria Granville Wrather (February 2, 1923 – October 11, 1988) was an American actress and producer.
+Bonita Gloria Granville Wrather (February 2, 1923 – October 11, 1988) was an American character actress and producer.
 The daughter of vaudevillians, Granville began her career on the stage at age three.
 She began as a child actress, making her film debut in Westward Passage (1932).
-She rose to prominence for her role in These Three (1936), which earned her an Academy Award nomination at age fourteen.
-Her prominence continued with the Nancy Drew film series, and roles in Now, Voyager (1942) and Hitler's Children (1943).
+She rose to prominence for her role in These Three (1936), which earned her an Academy Award nomination at age 14.
+Her prominence continued with the Nancy Drew film series and roles in Now, Voyager (1942) and Hitler's Children (1943).

 After marrying Jack Wrather in 1947, Granville transitioned into producing with her husband on series such as Lassie (1959–1973).
 She also worked as a philanthropist and a businesswoman, owning and operating the Disneyland Hotel and the in Long Beach, with her husband.
-She was appointed to the John F. Kennedy Center Board of Trustees by president Richard Nixon in 1972 and for another term by President Ronald Reagan in 1982.
+She was appointed to the John F. Kennedy Center board of trustees by President Richard Nixon in 1972 and for another term by President Ronald Reagan in 1982.

 In addition to her Oscar nomination, Granville received a star on the Hollywood Walk of Fame in 1960 for her contributions to the film industry.
-She and her husband were posthumously named Disney Legends in 2011.
+Her husband and she were posthumously named Disney Legends in 2011.